khtdr/css-vars-design-token/README.md

 ```

-<a id="org4c8fe9a"></a>
+<a id="org2d84413"></a>

-### Example 2: Nested DesignToken Usage
+### Example 2: Structured DesignToken Usage

-Here is an example demonstrating the nested nature of DesignToken for more complex theming:
+Here is an example using the deeply-structured nature of the Design Token for more complex theming:

 ```html
 <html>